andychiare/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 ---
 Previously, we wrote about the emerging pattern of [Serverless Extensibility](https://auth0.com/blog/why-is-serverless-extensibility-better-than-webhooks/).
 Examples of the concept are popping up in many of the services you use daily like [Twilio](https://www.twilio.com/functions), [Stamplay](https://stamplay.com/) and here at [Auth0](https://auth0.com/).

-Serverless Extensibility is a logical extension to Webhooks.
-We have created a product call [Auth0 Extend](https://auth0.com/extend/) based on the pattern that allows other SaaS companies to offer it from their products quickly.

-When [Jeff Lindsay](https://twitter.com/progrium) was introduced to Extend he certainly felt we were on to something.
-Jeff was the person who coined the phrase [Webhook](http://progrium.com/blog/2007/05/03/web-hooks-to-revolutionize-the-web/), which has become ubiquitous on the web as a way to offer extension points from applications online.

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">This was the whole point of pushing webhooks in 2007.
-Literally built this as a prototype. <a href="https://t.co/Wyoz0qXO9P">https://t.co/Wyoz0qXO9P</a></p>&mdash; Jeff Lindsay (@progrium) <a href="https://twitter.com/progrium/status/864588610858881029?ref_src=twsrc%5Etfw">May 16, 2017</a></blockquote>
-<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-However, how did Auth0 get to the point of offering Auth0 Extend as a product?
+How did Auth0 get to the point of offering extensibility through a serverless platform?
 It has been a four-year journey that predates both [Amazon Lambda](https://aws.amazon.com/lambda/) and the term Serverless.
 Like all innovation, it starts with resource constraints, the need to give customers the features they wanted and making sales.

 ## The Problem We Were Trying to Solve